 This Nectarine Toast with Honey Goat Cheese captures all the wonderful fresh flavors of the season.
+This is basically a sweet bruschetta recipe with soft cheese, toasty bread, honey and fresh basil, and it’s absolutely delicious.

 I’m a firm believer in calling something what it actually is.